 Yep, some loans penalize you for paying them back early – an insane concept to me!

-    Private student loans are loans you take from a lender such as a bank, credit union, state agency or a school.
-These are always end up costing you more.
+Private student loans are loans you take from a lender such as a bank, credit union, state agency, or a school.
+These always end up costing you more.

 I would only take one as a last resort.

 When you take a private loan to pay for college, payments are required WHILE you’re still in school.